-Finite Element Analysis is a simulation concept developed from the theoretical basis established by the Finite Element Method (FEM) — founded with a set of scientific papers in the 1940s.
+Finite Element Analysis simulation concept developed from the theoretical basis established by the finite element method (FEM), which was founded with the publication of a set of scientific papers in the 1940s.

-Main History Milestones:
+FEM Main History Milestones

 1941-1942 – Hrennikoff and Courant developed mesh discretization methods for solving elasticity and structural analysis problems in civil and aeronautical engineering.